Trustlayerhackaton/monad-blitz-medellin/README.md

 - `getCreditData()` — returns full credit data for a token

 ### RewardSystem
-Distributes mcCOP rewards based on level and payment streak.
+Distributes MONAD rewards based on level and payment streak.
 - `calculateReward()` — computes reward for a given level/streak
-- `distributeReward()` — transfers mcCOP to user
+- `distributeReward()` — transfers MONAD to user
 - `getUserRewards()` — returns full reward history

 ### MockCCOP (ERC-20)
-The mcCOP reward token, compatible with any standard wallet.
+The MONAD reward token, compatible with any standard wallet.

 ### RiskScoreOracle *(new)*
 Stores AI-generated scores on-chain and gates score generation behind a MON fee.